awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon.md

 38 122068 [MQTTEcho] ----Demo finished----
 ```

-### Build the Amazon FreeRTOS demo with CMake<a name="infineon-cmake"></a>
+### Build the FreeRTOS demo with CMake<a name="infineon-cmake"></a>

-If you prefer not to use an IDE for Amazon FreeRTOS development, you can alternatively use CMake to build and run the demo applications or applications that you have developed using third\-party code editors and debugging tools\.
+If you prefer not to use an IDE for FreeRTOS development, you can alternatively use CMake to build and run the demo applications or applications that you have developed using third\-party code editors and debugging tools\.

 **Note**
 This section covers using CMake on Windows with MingW as the native build system\.
-For more information about using CMake with other operating systems and options, see [Using CMake with Amazon FreeRTOS](getting-started-cmake.md)\.
+For more information about using CMake with other operating systems and options, see [Using CMake with FreeRTOS](getting-started-cmake.md)\.

-**To build the Amazon FreeRTOS demo with CMake**
+**To build the FreeRTOS demo with CMake**

 1. Set up the GNU Arm Embedded Toolchain\.